Quand

 And at right is where I worked with collegues and friends on No.

-1, Place du Maréchal de Lattre de Tassigny/Boulevard Lannes,
+1, Place du Maréchal de Lattre de Tassigny / Boulevard Lannes, political

-political Headquarters of NATO, North Atlantic Treaty Organization
+Headquarters of NATO, North Atlantic Treaty Organization or - as

-or l'Organisation du traité de l'Atlantique Nord (OTAN) as
+the French say - l'Organisation du traité de l'Atlantique Nord (OTAN).

-Pieter Bohl, Pieter Schaap, Hans Sieverding, Paul van Hasselt, etc.
+- and there were colleagues Pieter Bohl, Pieter Schaap, Hans Sieverding,

 And